tra38/hack-an-engineer/README.md

 - **Wants vs Needs**: Social feed algorithms focus on user "wants", but in engineering, huge value to determining your "needs"

 - Realize huge degree of confirmation bias on Twitter/Facebook — and echo chambers in every social network
-	- Ari Paul, CIO Blocktower, on social media around cryptocurrency:

-> “Easiest way to be popular is to tell people what they want to hear.
-Easiest way to get rich is to tell rich people lies that they want to hear.” ([link](https://twitter.com/aridavidpaul/status/938154852567396352))

-- Ari Paul, CIO Blocktower:

-> “When I tweet anything positive about cryptocurrency it gets 10x the likes/shares as anything negative…” ([link](https://twitter.com/aridavidpaul/status/938153893636247552))

-This example shares a lot of similarities with [publication bias](https://en.wikipedia.org/wiki/Publication_bias) in the sciences.
+ - Shares a lot of similarities with publication bias in the sciences.
 Reader interest influences what content is produced ("the invisible hand of the reader") and distributed on social networks.

-- Avoid trolls (see prettydiff's [great guide](https://github.com/prettydiff/wisdom/blob/master/Avoiding_Trolls.md))
+- Avoid trolls
 - Realize it is newsworthy/relevant to see the excesses of the opposite side, but not very newsworthy/relevant to see excesses of your side (leads to empathy gap); applies in engineering communities, but also across religions and countries
-	- Noah Smith: “There are always a handful of people out there doing any stupid, crazy, or annoying thing you can imagine.
-And the media has an incentive to find those people and shove their excesses in your face.” ([link](https://twitter.com/noahpinion/status/934837949404811264)); social media algorithms especially value these extreme events, as they help them maximize engagement
-	- My research on Islamic terrorism coverage in the NY Times vs non-Islamic terrorism and homicides ([link](https://www.nemil.com/s/part2-terrorism.html))

 ## Conferences and Meetups
 **How it works**